Numerical analysis of a baryon and its dilatation modes in holographic QCD: Summary and Concluding Remarks

 In this respect, further experimental analyses are much desired for excited baryons in terms of the dilatational mode in each baryon channel.
 In particular, the dilatational excited baryons for $\Xi(1320)$, $\Xi^*(1530)$, and $\Omega(1673)$ have not yet been observed experimentally because spin-parity information is not yet confirmed for their excited baryons.

+As a caution, the calculated values presented in this paper are to be regarded as semi-quantitative estimates in an idealized case of large $N_c$ in the chiral limit, and they have some deviation from experimental values in the real world.
+In the following, we mention some quantitative limitations and cautions on the approach used in this study.

+This framework of holographic QCD has infrared equivalence with massless QCD and gives a useful analytical nonperturbative method to analyze QCD, which is a main reason to adopt holographic QCD in this study for baryons.
+On the quantitative accuracy, however, this framework includes some limitations.
+As an important caution, the present calculation is based on the $1/N_c$ and $1/\lambda$ expansion, and the starting holographic action is up to the $1/N_c$-leading and $1/\lambda$ sub-leading order.
+Therefore, for more accurate estimation, it is desirable to check the contribution from $1/N_c$ or $1/\lambda$ higher order terms.
+However, it is extremely difficult to extract the next order of $1/N_c$ and $1/\lambda$ expansions in holographic QCD.

-There is a rotational effect of the hedgehog configuration, which is used for semi-classical analysis of the Skyrmion investigation \cite{ANW83}.
-Its order is relatively $1/N_c^2$ for the dilatational excitation, and we have ignored this higher order.
-However, since it is necessary for $N-\Delta$ splitting, higher order correction is desired.
+As a higher-order correction, there is an $O(1/N_c)$ rotational effect of the hedgehog configuration, which is used for semi-classical analysis of the Skyrmion investigation \cite{ANW83}.
+It is relatively $1/N_c^2$ smaller, compared with leading order $O(N_c)$ of the baryon mass, although it is necessary for the $N-\Delta$ splitting.
+Similarly, for the dilatational excitation, this correction appears as relatively $1/N_c^2$-smaller order, and therefore we have ignored this higher order in this paper.
+However, this higher-order correction might be desired to reproduce real experimental data.

+In addition, we have assumed spatially spherical shape of a baryon to apply the Witten Ansatz and adiabatic treatment for the dilatation dynamics.
+For more precise analysis of baryons, more sophisticated treatments might be desired.
+However, to go beyond the spherical symmetric solution, the Witten Ansatz is no more applicable, and then one has to deal with the four-dimensional analysis even for static baryons.
+To go beyond adiabatic approach is also a difficult problem widely appeared in theoretical physics, and one has to handle complicated local oscillation of all the holographic fields in the present case.

 We have used holographic QCD based on $N_f = 2$ in the chiral limit.
-Further extension including strangeness is an interesting subject in hadron physics, which can be done with $N_f=3$ \cite{MS17}.
-However, including quark mass is difficult for holographic QCD, and further theoretical development is required for quantitative argument of hyperons.
+Further extension including strangeness is an interesting subject in hadron physics, which can be done with $N_f=3$ holographic QCD \cite{MS17}.
+In the real world, u and d-quarks have small finite current mass of 2-5~MeV and s-quarks have current mass of about 93~MeV \cite{PDG}, and the non-zero quark mass explicitly breaks the chiral symmetry.
+In holographic QCD, however, it is difficult to introduce the finite quark mass or explicit chiral-symmetry breaking, and further theoretical development is required for quantitative argument of hyperons.

 We have mainly presented the excitation energy for the dilatational mode of baryons, which appears in the same quantum numbers.
 It is desired for theoretical progress to show how to distinguish the dilatational mode from other excitation experimentally.
 To this end, we have to find out unique behavior for the dilatational mode, which is a future subject.
 The finding of such a peculiar quantity will lead to a better understanding of baryon spectra.